namespace-ee/django-datadog-logger/README.rst

 Quick start
 -----------

-Set up request id tracking (in front) and logging middlewares (at the end)
+Set up request id tracking (in front) and logging middlewares (at the end):

 .. code-block:: python